The Philippines' Marawi City Remains Wrecked Nearly 2 Years After ISIS War

 Some unexploded bombs also pose a risk in the area.
 Del Rosario says they are "90% cleared."

 Last year, Finance Secretary Carlos Dominguez said the government had budgeted 62 billion Philippine pesos (nearly $1.2 billion) over five years toward rehabilitation and reconstruction of the devastated city of Marawi.
 Much of the funding has come from international donors and lenders, including China, Japan and Spain.
 The U.S. Agency for International Development has committed almost $59.1 million to the area.
+Locals are concerned about corruption siphoning off aid money.

 Fears of regrouping